 Latest MotoGP Results

-Results and summary of the Moto2 race at Estoril:
+Results and summary of qualifying for the Moto2 class at Brno:

-Results and summary of qualifying for the MotoGP class at Estoril:
+Results and summary of the qualifying practice at Brno for the MotoGP class:

-Results and summary of qualifying for the Moto3 class at Estoril:
+Results and summary of the qualifying practice for the Moto3 class at Brno:

 Pol Espargaro has topped the final session of free practice for the Moto2 class, putting nearly quarter of a second between himself and 2nd place man Scott Redding.
 Dominique Aegerter nabbed 3rd, while championship leader Marc Marquez was forced to settle for 4th, nearly four tenths behind Espargaro's time.
 Thomas Luthi ended in 5th, fractionally slower than fellow Suter rider Marquez.

 Dani Pedrosa has dominated the final session of free practice for the MotoGP class at Brno, setting a searing pace that left the rest of the field gasping for breath.
 Pedrosa was half a second quicker than the rest of the grid for most of practice, then posted a lap of 1'56.209 on his final lap, getting within a few hundredths of Valentino Rossi's pole lap record set in 2009.
 Ben Spies took 2nd spot, the Factory Yamaha man the only other rider to get inside the 1'56 mark, but still three quarters of a second down on Pedrosa's time, while Spies' teammate Jorge Lorenzo was for 3rd, eight tenths off Pedrosa's pace.
 Lorenzo was clearly unhappy with his time at the end, shaking his head on his cool down lap.